You would think, after all these years of trying, that humans would have perfected the art of building a house. You would be wrong.

 Tateh Lehbib Breica (28) — known in his community as majnoun al-qarurat, or the “crazy bottle” guy — proves that innovations are still possible and can come from the most unlikely places.

 It’s a hard, unforgiving environment.
-Mail & Guardian.
+“It is a desert, an inhospitable region.
+Life cannot be but difficult,” Breica told the Mail & Guardian.

 “This land is sometimes called ‘the devil’s garden’, which refers to the difficult living conditions.
 Nothing grows and temperatures in summer can sometimes reach 50˚C. We call it ‘the desert of deserts’.
 I was born and live in this desert,” he said.